ofgrenudo/comment.unorthodoxdev.net/README.md

 The **Library** will contain the code that will store said comments into a JSON file or whatever database I decide to use (a JSON file).

 Below now, I will copy ari's rules, with abit of a twist.

+### Privacy

+Posting on the comment board, will automatically create and action that will store your ip in a sha256 sum and associate it, forever with your comment.
+If you do not want this, then do not comment.

 ### Rules